Recycling is a simple way that you, as a consumer, can help preserve earth’s natural resources.

 Recycling is incredibly easy - but make sure to learn how to recycle properly!

 In general, food is the worst contaminant for a recycling stream.
 You can't recycle any type of paper (pizza boxes, paper plates, paper cups, etc) that have been contaminated with food (water is ok) because the grease from the pizza, food, etc. seeps into the paper or cardboard which makes it unrecyclable.
-Water is used at the paper pulping plant to seperate the paper fibers so that they can be made into new paper, if oil or other food seeps into the paper it makes this separation process impossible.
+Water is used at the paper pulping plant to separate the paper fibers so that they can be made into new paper, if oil or other food seeps into the paper it makes this separation process impossible.

 Take a look at your pizza box, paper plate, etc. If the paper or cardboard is clean, go ahead and recycle it, if it's greasy or covered in food please put it in the trash.